 We chose the article by Peters et al. (2006) as the target for replication based on the following factors: its impact and potential for improvement on methodological limitations in the original studies.

 The article has had much impact on scholarly research in the area of social psychology and judgment and decision making.
 At the time of writing (July, 2022), there were over 1400 Google Scholar citations of the article.
-In addition, Peter et al. (2006)'s work had important practical implications especially in the domains of medical decision making (Reyna et al., 2009; Okamoto et al., 2012) and financial decision making (Estrada-Mejía et al., 2016; Traczyk, et al., 2018).
+In addition, Peters et al. (2006)'s work had important practical implications especially in the domains of medical decision making (Reyna et al., 2009; Okamoto et al., 2012) and financial decision making (Estrada-Mejía et al., 2016; Traczyk, et al., 2018).

 We reached out to the authors to request assistance with the original materials, and to try and assess any published and ongoing replication work.
 They indicated most of the original materials have been lost to time, yet kindly referred us to some of the extensive follow-up literature with conceptual replications and related materials, from which we were able to reconstruct most of the studies.
 We have also learned of other attempts at a replication of the broader numeracy literature in other languages (Polish) and have been in touch with their authors to coordinate efforts.
 To our knowledge, there are no published direct close replications of the target article’s studies.